thetonto/node-red-contrib-sensibo/README.md

 All testing so far is that the new version works the same way and I have fixed the issue of Binary true/false vs String true/false when calling the node.

-There have been some very good fedback as to the way the messages go in and out of the nodes and in the interest of maintaining compatibility with all the current users this remains the same.
+There have been some very good feedback as to the way the messages go in and out of the nodes and in the interest of maintaining compatibility with all the current users this remains the same.

 ## Installation ##